I can be slow like that.

 That is, unless we do something to change it.

 The stories I share represent only a tiny percentage of the tragic neglect front line police officers see during the course of their duties.
 I expect almost every front line officer has a similar story (s) to tell.

-Brodbeck’s report indicates Aboriginals represent approximately 80% of the children apprehended by the Child Welfare System.
+Brodbeck’s report indicates Indigenous children represent approximately 80% of the children apprehended by the Child Welfare System.